cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 ### How to run the project
-It describes step by step how to download and run the project on a new computer.
+Here it's described step by step how to download and run the project on a new computer.

 #### LINUX SIDE
 If you don't already have it, install ROS kinetic as shown in the [tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu)